genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 Field definitions are separate from table definitions because there are many fields that are common to more than one table.

-By default, you have access to all the field definitions in the Genesis framework.
+By default, you have access to all the field definitions in the Genesis LCNC Platform.
 You also have access to all the fields in the modules that you specified in the Dictionary Cache.

 But you can also define your own fields.